Minimum stationary values of sparse random directed graphs: Supercritical marked branching processes

-When the event \(E_1\) happens, we call the first $t$ generations of $\procstar$ the \emph{spine}.
-We may assume without loss of generality that the spine of survival individuals corresponds to the first individual in each generation, since reordering sibling indices does not change the value of \(\Gamma_{t}\) or $X_r$.
-Moreover, the number of children (in \(\procall\)) and the mark of each individual in the spine is jointly distributed as $\tilde \eta = (\tilde \xi, \tilde \zeta)$.
+When the event \(E_1\) happens, then $X_r^*=1$ for $r\in \{0,1,\dots, \new{t+1}\}$ and we call the first $t+1$ generations of $\procstar$ the \emph{spine}.
+We may assume without loss of generality that the spine of individuals with infinite progeny corresponds to the first individual in each generation, since reordering cousin indices does not change the value of \(\Gamma_{t}\) or $X_r$.
+Moreover, the number of children (in \(\procall\)) and the mark of each individual in the spine is jointly distributed as $\tilde \eta = (\tilde \xi, \tilde \zeta)$, defined as in~\autoref{sec:cond:surv}.